 was done as an exercise in FCPX, which I hope to learn some day...
 Static

-or dynamic sonograms made with Izotope RX/RXII and Debut v.
-1.83 have been
+or dynamic sonograms made with Izotope RX/RXII and Debut have been added

 You may find some more bird movies on my